Rajkumari Dubey: Later life

 Rajkumari was married very late in life.
 Her husband was V.K.
 Dubey who was from Benares, (Uttar Pradesh) where he spent a lot of his time (because he owned a shop there), while she settled in Bombay.
 He later joined her in Bombay.
 Rajkumari Dubey died in 2000.

 During her career, she would go on to sing songs for Neel Kamal, a Raj Kapoor and Madhubala starrer, and Hulchul (1951); but her two most famous films would be Bawre Nain (1950), where she sang for Geeta Bali "Sun Bairi Baalam Sach Bol Re" and Mahal (1949), where she sang "Ghabrekar Ke Jo Hum Sir Ko Takraayan" picturised on Vijayalakshmi and "Chun Chun Gunguruva Baje Jhumba", a duet with Zohrabai Ambalawali.
-By this time, however, Lata Mangeshkar and Asha Bhosle had shot to fame, relegating most other female singers in the industry to the sidelines.
+By this time, however, Lata Mangeshkar had shot to fame, relegating many female singers in the industry to the sidelines.

 She sang her only song for O. P. Nayyar in the 1952 movie Aasmaan, which was his debut movie; "Jab Se Pee Piya Aan Base".
 The story goes that he was considering Lata Mangeshkar for the song.
 (Rest of the songs of the movie are sung by Geeta Dutt and C. H. Atma).
 When somebody told this to Lata, she said something about him which led to a misunderstanding.
 Angered, O. P. Nayyar made Rajkumari sing this song and never repeated her.
 He never used Lata to sing for him as well.

 Rajkumari endured a long dry spell until music director Naushad spotted her singing in the chorus for his background score for Pakeezah (1972).
 Naushad was much taken aback by this, having greatly respected her in her heyday, and heartbroken to hear that she was reduced to singing in the chorus to make ends meet.
 As a result, he gave her an entire song to herself in Pakeezah, Najariya ki Mari.
 Her last film song was recorded for R. D. Burman in the film Kitaab; "Har Din Jo Beeta".
 Rajkumari also appeared in a British TV programme called Mahfil on Channel 4, a Samandar Films production, produced by Firdous Ali and Mahmood Jamal.
 In this programme, she sang a set of her famous film songs and ghazals; the caption on one of the songs, "Yeh raat phir na aayge", from the film Mahal, cites that the song was pictured on Zohra (and not Madhubala or Vijayalaxmi).
 The programme was aired on 24 March 1991.
 Rajkumari died in poverty in early 2000.